snehalstomar/CS6910-Asignment-1/README.md

-Note to the evaluators: This is not our final submission.
-We will be submitting our programs and report soon.
+Note to the evaluators: We have made our submission via an email to TA's since the gradescope portal wasn't accepting submissions.
 # CS6910-Asignment-1

 This is a repository for all tasks done as part of [Assignment-1](https://wandb.ai/miteshk/assignments/reports/Assignment-1--VmlldzozNjk4NDE?accessToken=r7ndsh8lf4wlxyjln7phvvfb8ftvc0n4lyn4tiowdg06hhzpzfzki4jrm28wqh44) for the course, **"CS6910: Fundamentals of Deep Learning"**; taught by Prof. Mitesh Khapra @ IITM during the Jan-May 2021 semester.